 - Applicants from abroad who are subject to immigration control under the Asylum and Immigration Act 1996. - Applicants who the Council considers are unsuitable to be tenants of the Council because they, or a member of their household, have been responsible for unacceptable behaviour.
-The Council will contact an applicants current or previous landlord requesting a reference before an offer of housing is made. - Applicants living outside of the Tendring area at the time of their application unless they meet one of the criteria in paragraph 2.3 below - Applicants who have no demonstrable need for housing at the time of their application unless they are current or former members of armed forces who have been honourably discharged within 5 years of making their application
+The Council will contact an applicants current or previous landlord requesting a reference before an offer of housing is made. - Applicants living outside of the Tendring area at the time of their application unless they meet one of the criteria in paragraph 2.3 below - Applicants who have no demonstrable need for housing at the time of their application unless they are current or former members of armed forces who have been honourably discharged.